Air F1 (defunct)

 When Zhao Deli was very young, he always liked electronics, science and had the dream to fly.
 In 2008, Zhao by chance, saw a group of people flying remote-controlled model aircraft which sparked his interest in flying again.
 He began to work on, study and learn to make model aircraft, including drones and helicopters and learned how to make them fly.

-After making electric drones for several years (including a hybrid-electric drone), Zhao started his own company in 2010 to sell drones.
+After making electric drones for several years (including a hybrid-electric drone), Deli started his own company in 2010 to sell drones.
 The company created five different drone models to manufacture and sell.
 Then around 2016, Deli read about a hover surfboard from Canada, this information was the catalyst to for him to begin building an eVTOL hoverbike for one passenger.

 He started out funding himself with his own money, by selling his home and borrowing money from friends.
 He then attracted investors to keep his research going.
 After his drone company went bankrupt, Deli attracted an investment of $2.8 million (USD), all from Chinese venture capitalists and XPeng AeroHT was formed.
 Before XPeng AeroHT was formed, Deli's two previous and now defunct eVTOL companies were named GroundAero and Heitech Aeronautics & Astronautics.

 The Air F1 is a two passenger eVTOL hoverbike prototype and has been designed for a maximum altitude of 100 meters (328 feet).
 The multicopter hoverbike has an open cockpit with a small windshield in the front of the aircraft.
 The two passenger eVTOL multicopter was filmed and reported on several times on news websites in May and June of 2020.
 Zhoa says the two passenger eVTOL aircraft could change police aviation and rescue operations for the better, in Dongguan, in the south of China.